Manson Family Murders Fast Facts

 He later took his stepfather William Manson's last name.

-According to the California Parole Board, Manson has a history of manipulation, controlling behavior and mental illnesses which include schizophrenia and paranoid delusional behavior.
+According to the California Parole Board, Manson had a history of manipulation, controlling behavior and mental illnesses which included schizophrenia and paranoid delusional behavior.

 The killings inspired the best-selling book, "Helter Skelter," written by prosecutor Vincent Bugliosi.